 Yu Jin is a senior curator with the The National Gallery, Singapore.
 His research interests cover regional art histories focusing on Southeast Asia, particularly diasporic communities, migration, and inter-cultural dialogues.
 He is currently researching on artistic activities and its histories, focusing on the history of exhibitions as sites of discourses and artist collectives within the larger framework of how the different artworld systems operate in shape artistic production, reception, and dissemination.
 His curated exhibitions include From Words to Pictures: Art During the Emergency (2007) and Cheong Soo Pieng: Bridging Worlds (2010).
 Yu Jin is currently a PhD candidate at the University of Melbourne.

 Dr Patrick Flores

-Professor of Art Studies at the Department of Art Studies at the University of the Philippines, Diliman, and Adjunct Curator at the National Art Gallery of the Philippines and Singapore.
-Among his publications is Painting History: Revisions in Philippine Colonial Art (1999) and Past Peripheral: Curation in Southeast Asia (2008).
+Patrick Flores is the Professor of Art Studies at the Department of Art Studies at the University of the Philippines, Diliman, and Adjunct Curator at the National Art Gallery of the Philippines and Singapore.
+Among his publications are Painting History: Revisions in Philippine Colonial Art (1999) and Past Peripheral: Curation in Southeast Asia (2008).

-CEO of Larasati Auctioneers, specialists in Southeast Asian Contemporary Art.
+CEO of Larasati Auctioneers, specialist in Southeast Asian Contemporary Art.

 An independent writer and curator based in Jogjakarta who has written widely on Indonesian contemporary art.